Travel.State.Gov > International Travel > Country Information > Suriname International Travel Information

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Communications: Telephone and internet service can be problematic, especially during periods of heavy rains.
-There is no reliable cell phone reception in much of the country’s interior.
+Parts of the country’s interior do not have reliable cell phone reception.

 Women Travelers: See our travel tips for Women Travelers.